PrefectHQ/prefect/docs/guides/big-data.md

 # Big Data with Prefect

-Learn how to work with large amounts of data in Prefect.
-This guide explores methods to reduce the processing time or memory utilization of Prefect workflows, without editing your Python code.
+This guide explores methods to reduce the processing time or memory utilization of Prefect workflows that process large amounts of data, without editing your Python code.

 ## Optimize your Python code with Prefect for big data